AdaCore/gnatstudio/docs/users_guide/editing.rst

 clipboard* will still work, provided that there is some text currently selected.
 The *GPS clipboard*, when set, will override the *primary clipboard*.

+By default, GPS overrides the X mechanism.
+To prevent this, add the following
+line: `OVERRIDE_MIDDLE_CLICK_PASTE = no` to your `traces.cfg` file.
+Note,
+however, that the X mechanism pastes all attributes of text, including coloring and editability, which can be confusing.

 .. index:: url

 See `http://standards.freedesktop.org/clipboards-spec/clipboards-latest.txt